DraganErak1331/SchoolManagementSystem/README.md

 --add-modules javafx.controls,javafx.fxml
 ```

-A MySQL JDBC driver had to be imported to provide the IDE a connection to the MySQL database.
+A MySQL JDBC driver had to be imported to provide the program with a connection to the MySQL database.

 ## Usage
 The basic functionality of the website is as follows: